enso-org/enso/docs/syntax/imports.md

    module name, followed by an optional rename part (using the `as` keyword), then the keywords `export all`.
 For example:
    ```
-   from Base.Data.List as Builtin_List export all
+   from Standard.Base.Data.List as Builtin_List export all
    ```
 2. **Restricted Exports:** These export a specified set of names, behaving as though they were redefined in the current scope.
 They consist of the keyword